FintechAI

 Designing Bullground's AI Wealth Management Platform

-How I designed a three-column AI-powered experience that turned manual advisory work into a scalable, intelligent platform — from zero to launch in 8 months.
+How I designed an AI-powered wealth management platform that helps individual investors make confident financial decisions — from zero to launch in 8 months.

 Role: Sole Product Designer